How to Use Colour Confidently in Your Home(Even If You're Scared of It)

 Why We're Scared of Colour (And Why That Fear Is Lying to You)

-The real cost isn't the paint.
-It's living in a home that doesn't feel like you.
-Rooms that feel bland or flat often lack not furniture or fixtures, but personality and colour is the fastest way to inject it.
+The real cost isn’t the paint.
+It’s living in a home that doesn’t feel like you.
+Rooms that feel bland or flat often lack furniture or fixtures, but personality is what they truly need.
+Colour is the fastest way to inject that personality.

 "The question isn't 'is this colour too much?'
 It's 'does this room feel like me yet?'
 Colour is just the answer."